gpwilliams/gruffalo_index/documents/02_plot-data.md

 Analysis
 ========

 We'll use a handful of packages for our exploration of the data.
 I often use the `here` package which allows us to read and write data from reative file paths across machines.
 Why should you use relative rather than absolute file paths?
 [Jenny Bryan will set your computer on fire if you use the latter](https://github.com/jennybc/here_here).
 The `tidyverse` package is the main workhorse that allows us to do most of our data processing and plotting.
 Next, we use `cowplot` which allows us to include images in our plots (amongst other cool features), and `ggridges` which lets us easily plot some cool ridgeline plots (see the [ggridges GitHub page](https://github.com/clauswilke/ggridges) for a nice example on how to use this pacakge).
+Finally, we use `ggwordcloud` for plotting wordclouds for the type frequencies.

 ``` r
 packages <- c(